mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-17.md

 -> The first rule of JavaScript: Do not block the main thread (since JavaScript is a single-threaded language with only one call stack).
 Avoid making the call stack run indefinitely or take an excessive amount of time to complete.

 -> The setTimeout function guarantees that the callback will take at least the specified time to execute, but not necessarily exactly that time.

-* JavaScript is a synchronous, single-threaded language, meaning it runs code sequentially using just one thread.
-It works like an interpreted language, executing code quickly inside the browser without waiting for compilation (thanks to JIT - Just-In-Time compilation).
-However, there are still ways to perform asynchronous operations.

 # Blocking the main thread